 LLC Tax Filing Deadlines

-First of all, it’s important to remember that “Tax Day” for LLC owners is not the same as for everyone else.
+First of all, it’s important to remember that “Tax Day” for LLC owners who file as S Corps, partnerships, or multi-member LLCs is not the same as for everyone else.
 The deadline for filing your LLC tax return is March 15.

 And for 2020, due to the coronavirus crisis, the IRS has extended the deadline for filing individual tax returns and paying 2019 federal income taxes owed to July 15, 2020.
 So even if you’ve already filed your LLC tax return for 2019, you still have three extra months to file your individual tax return and pay any taxes that you owe.